Drone29/cpp-argparser/readme.md

 `parseArgs()` can throw 2 types of errors:
 * `argParser::unparsed_param` - if a certain argument could not be parsed. in that case, `name()`, `cli()`, and `what()` methods can be called to retrieve some info about that argument
-* `argParser::parse_error` - if case of unknown arguments and other errors
+* `argParser::parse_error` - in case of unknown arguments and other errors

 Here's an example: